Parthenium incanum

 Parthenium incanum, with the common names mariola and New Mexico rubber plant, is a plant in the genus Parthenium of the family Asteraceae.

 The plant is native to North America, from the Southwestern United States through Northern, Central, and Southwestern Mexico.
 Habitats include desert grasslands including in the Chihuahuan Desert, on dry gravel slopes, and on plains.

 Description

 Parthenium incanum grows from 1.5–3 ft in height and width.
 Its foliage is a pubescent grayish-white.
 Small white flower clusters appear from July to October.

 Uses

 Medicinal

 The Jicarilla Apache used mariola as a traditional medicinal plant.
-It was prepared by boiling the plant's leaves, and the solution was then was rubbed over a pregnant woman's abdomen to relieve discomfort.
+It was prepared by boiling the plant's leaves, and the solution was then rubbed over a pregnant woman's abdomen to relieve discomfort.

 Cultivation

 Parthenium incanum is cultivated as an ornamental plant, for use in drought tolerant, native plant, and wildlife gardens.